Skip to main content

 1. Define your criteria

 How do you decide that the software product is ready for delivery?
 Clear requirements in release activities and testing lead to more stable deliveries.
 A successful release has to be based on well-defined criteria.
-This way, you can learn from past mistakes and iterate on the release management process to find what is most effective for your tram.
+This way, you can learn from past mistakes and iterate on the release management process to find the most effective one for your team.

-Key release metrics, KPIs, and acceptance criteria need to be agreed upon before moving forward with the project.
+Before proceeding with the project, key release metrics, KPIs, and acceptance criteria need to be agreed upon.

 2. Mimic the production environment